Characteristics of a successful entrepreneur: Hands-on involvement

-While it may be more challenging to remain hands-on as your company grows, it’s also more important to do so.
-Understanding what is going on in every department of your business is critical if you want to continue to expand.
-This doesn’t mean that you need to be looking over the shoulder of each of your employees every day.
-But you need to have an understanding of what everyone is doing, whether they are a full time employee, a contractor or a company you outsource to.
-Here’s the acid test: In a pinch, you should be able to jump into any role and keep the ball rolling.
+It’s challenging to remain hands-on as your company grows, but it’s also important.
+Understanding what is going on in every department is critical if you want your company to continue to expand.
+You don’t need to look over every employee’s shoulder every day, but you do need to understand what everyone is doing, including full-time employees, part-time or temporary staff, contractors and vendors.
+Here’s the acid test: In a pinch, you should be able to jump into any role in the company and keep the ball rolling.

 It’s a balancing act

-There’s a delicate balance between knowing what’s going on and trying to do everything yourself.
-Many entrepreneurs think that no one else can do ‘it’ as well as they can, whatever ‘it’ may be.
-And while it’s true that you may have come up with the best way to do things when you had to do everything yourself, there comes a time when you have to hand over the reins if you want your business to grow.
-Here are some ways that successful entrepreneurs manage this:
+There’s a delicate balance between knowing what’s going on and doing everything yourself.
+Many entrepreneurs think that, since they’ve built their company from the ground up, no one else can do ‘it’ as well as they can – whether ‘it’ is developing a marketing plan, building the product, or ordering supplies.
+And while you may have come up with the best way to do things when you were doing it all yourself, you need to hand over the reins if you want your business to grow.

-• They hire people who think like they do.
-If your key employees have the same mind-set that you do, and approach problem-solving the same way, you’ll feel more comfortable leaving day-to-day tasks in their hands.
+Hire people who think like you do.
+If your staff has a similar mind-set and problem-solving approach to yours, you’ll feel more comfortable leaving everyday tasks in their hands.

-• They find the right degree of oversight.
-Both you and your employee need to be comfortable with the amount of managing you do.
-If you need your staff to report every phone call they make or every box of paper clips they buy, an independent, take-the-bull-by-the-horns type isn’t going to last very long.
-Neither one of your will be happy.
+- Find the right degree of oversight.
+You and your staff have to be comfortable with the amount of managing you do.
+If you want your salespeople to report every phone call they make, an independent, take-the-bull-by-the-horns sales manager may not last very long.

-• They keep some tasks for themselves.
-You started your own business because you have a passion for the product or service you provide.
+- Keep some key tasks for yourself.
+You started this business because you have a passion for the product or service you provide.
 Make sure you’re doing enough of what excites you to keep that passion alive.
-If, as you grow, the work seems more like work and less like fun than it did when you started, take back some of the fun stuff.
+When work starts to seem more like work and less like the reason you did this in the first place, take back some of the fun stuff.

 You’re still the boss

-Remember that, as dedicated as your employees might be, no one cares more about your business than you do.
-You need to be comfortable with your level of involvement, and you should know enough about what others, whether they are employees, contractors or vendors, are doing to jump in if you need to.
-And keep responsibility for the tasks that don’t feel like work to you.
-Now, go ahead and get your hands dirty!
+Remember that, as dedicated as your employees may be, no one cares about your business more than you do.
+You need to feel comfortable with the level of day-to-day involvement you have.
+You should know enough about what your employees and contractors are doing to jump in if you need to.
+And keep responsibility for the tasks you love.
+Now, go get your hands dirty!